MicrosoftDocs/connected-spaces/articles/web-app-command-center.md

     ![Flow Templates button in Command Center](media/command-center-set-new-flow.PNG "Flow Templates button in Command Center")

-2. In the pop-up dialog box, enter your credentials so you can access Power Automate.
+2. If this is the first flow that you've created, you'll see the **Welcome to Power Automate** dialog box.
+Select the appropriate country in the list, and then select **Get started**.

-    After entering your credentials, you'll see the Power Automate flow widgets.
+3. In the pop-up dialog box, enter your credentials so you can access Power Automate.

     ![Power Automate flow widgets in the Command Center](media/command-center-widgets.PNG "Power Automate flow widgets in the Command Center")

-3. Look for the Connected Store widget.
+4. Look for the Connected Store widget.

     ![Connected Store widget](media/command-center-connected-store-widget.PNG "Connected Store widget")